Naamloos/Osiris/README.md

 # Osiris

-A lightweight React-like UI framework built with TypeScript.
+A lightweight UI framework built with TypeScript.
 Create modern web applications with minimal overhead using familiar hooks and virtual DOM patterns.

 ## Features